You're always sticking your nose into my life

 1. Is It A Dream?
 2. Klootzak 3.
 P.P.
 4. Egoist 5.
 Signs Of Times 6.
 T. From Aulnoye 7.
 Too Far, Too Late 8.
 Friendship 9.
 C.Y.M.O.D 10.
 New Project 11.
 I.W.W.W.
 12. Chinese Wall 13.
 Corruption Of Mind 14.
 Situation 15.
 Flower 16.
 Like...
 17. You're Not Alone

 Nomed's second release is more refined but also noticeably more varied than their debut recording.
-Whereas Troop Of Death was nothing but straighforward thrash metal, Like... not only contains the same kind of forceful thrashers as before but also adds a fair number of hardcore-ish pieces in between.
+Whereas Troop Of Death was nothing but straightforward thrash metal, Like... not only contains the same kind of forceful thrashers as before but also adds a fair number of hardcore-ish pieces in between.
 Sometimes the combination is amusing enough to make a puzzling effect, but it must be said that the band could really make their music hit the target no matter what.
 At least even the most unorthodox pieces make this album far from dull.
 The production has improved somewhat while it still remains powerful and heavy, giving a fine boost to those tracks that really benefit from it.
 Also, a special mention must be given to the strong vocals that add to Nomed's runaway train sounding output by a nice amount.
 Like... may be hampered a bit by its variation of styles, but as a whole this album is surely way more interesting than your average product.

 NUCLEAR ASSAULT - Game Over